Inez Tenenbaum: Consumer Products Safety Commission

 On May 5, 2009, President Barack Obama announced that he would nominate Tenenbaum to head the United States Consumer Product Safety Commission.
 She was confirmed in that position by the U.S. Senate unanimously on June 19, 2009.
 On February 28, 2013 Tenenbaum announced that she will not seek renomination when her term expires in October 2013.

 In 2009, the CPSC established its first overseas office in the U.S. Embassy in Beijing.
 In the same year, it created an Internet Surveillance Unit to aid in marketplace surveillance of retail and Internet auction sites to identify sellers offering banned, recalled, or dangerous products.

-In October 2010, Tenenbaum announced a five-year Strategic Plan (2011-2016), which established a new mission and vision for the Consumer Product Safety Commission.
+In October 2010, Tenenbaum announced a five-year strategic plan (2011–2016), which established a new mission and vision for the Commission.
 Also in 2010, under her leadership, the CPSC made the Office of Education, Global Outreach, and Small Business Ombudsman to facilitate outreach to domestic and international stakeholders, including manufacturers, retailers, resellers, small businesses, and foreign governments.

 In 2011, the CPSC opened the new National Product Testing and Evaluation Center (NPTEC), testing products for defects and developing methods to determine compliance with safety standards.
 In October 2011, the CPSC led the first North American Consumer Product Safety Summit with Canada and Mexico.
 In March 2011, it launched the publicly available Consumer Product Safety Information Database, SaferProducts.gov.
 In 2011, it implemented a Risk Assessment Methodology (RAM) pilot project that to analyze data available in Custom and Border Protection's International Trade Data System (ITDS) to target potentially violative products coming into the United States.

 The CPSC obtained more than 1,800 recalls between 2009 and 2012.
 In 2012, the CPSC conducted 439 recalls involving more than 91 million units from around the world.
 In the same year, it screened over 17,000 models of imported consumer products at U.S. ports.
 In 2012, it began its International Extended Training Exchange Program.